wppbav/developer.wppbav.com/docs/core-resources/categories.md

 | `id`   | integer | The system ID for the category.   |
 | `name` | string  | The primary name of the category. |

+## Additional Filters

+For convenience, we have a set of additional filters for brands that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `sectors` - A comma-separated list of sector IDs.
+This will filter the categories to only those in the given sectors.

 ## Relationships & includes

 By default, relationships not included.
 See the [includes section](../customizing/includes) for more information on how